 Since emotion drives everything we do, then being driven is the constant pleasure running through life

 Even interactions that are considered unpleasant are pleasurable.
-Listening to a co-worker you dislike is typically considered unpleasant, whether you speak up or not.
-If you do speak up, it's pleasurable to release the words that bubbled up to your throat.
-If you don't speak up, it's pleasurable to give energy to your willpower and subvert the urge to retort.
+Listening to an unlikeable co-worker speak is typically regarded as unpleasant.
+If you do manage to say something, it’s pleasurable to release the words that were stuck in your belly.
+If you don’t speak up, it’s pleasurable to summon the willpower to subvert the urge to retort.

-While there are many other emotions at play, such as boredom, anxiety, and irritation, yielding to any of these is a form of pleasure.
-Negative emotions lure us into action through the pleasing thought of their release.
-Even depression makes the prospect of collapsing on the couch and turning on of the television the satisfaction of an urge.
+While there are many negative emotions—such as boredom, anxiety, and irritation—yielding to any of these is a form of pleasure.
+Negativity lures us into action through the pleasing thought of their release.
+Even depression makes the prospect of collapsing on the couch and turning the television on the satisfaction of an urge.
 Since emotion drives everything we do, then being driven is the constant pleasure running through life.

 The day we realize we're not much different than unplayable sentinels in video games is the day we understand our universe